zakpf/wats1010-embedded-media/README.md

 * Use positioning and hover effects to make a persistent "share" box with social network links.
 * Complete all of the TODOs defined in the file.
+* Choose image formats wisely given different use cases.
+When creating images, also choose wisely to use the appropriate format.
+* Right now the videos are inconsistent sizes.
+Transcode the larger video down to 720p resolution so you are consistent with the size of video file you deliver.
+* Resize and optimize the images you use throughout so they fit into their appropriate roles as efficiently as possible.
+* Create a new favicon that better represents the page as you've designed it.

 Stretch Goals